James Franklin Clarke Jr.

-James Franklin Clarke, Jr. was an American historian who dedicated his life to the study of the history of the activities of American Protestants and their missionaries on the Balkans, and especially contributed to the spreading of Protestantism in Bulgaria.
-He founded the Academic Studies on Bulgarian history in the United States.
+James Franklin Clarke Jr. (June 5, 1906 – December 5, 1982) was an American historian who dedicated his life to the study of the history of the activities of American Protestants and their missionaries on the Balkans, and especially contributed to the spread of Protestantism in Bulgaria.
+He founded the academic studies on Bulgarian history in the United States.

 Biography

-He was born on June 5, 1906, to second-generation American missionaries in Bitola,then part of the Ottoman Empire now in North Macedonia, where his father, William P. Clarke, was a missionary.
+He was born on June 5, 1906, to second-generation American missionaries in Bitola, then part of the Ottoman Empire (now in North Macedonia), where his father, William P. Clarke, was a missionary.
 He was the grandson of James Franklin Clarke Sr., who was one of the first American missionaries among the Bulgarians.
-During the Balkan Wars and World War I, the William Clarke family lived in Bitola.
+During the Balkan Wars and World War I, the Clarke family lived in Bitola.
 In 1919, they moved to Thessaloniki.
-They later moved to Switzerland and then to England, where James received a primary education.
-The family moved to the United States, where James graduated from high school in Boston.
-Clarke was said to be "totally submerged in Balkan affairs from his early youth".
+They later moved to Switzerland and then to England, where Clarke received primary education.
+The family moved to the United States, where Clarke graduated from high school in Boston.
+Clarke was interested in Balkan affairs from his early youth.
 In 1924, Clarke enrolled at Amherst College in Massachusetts.
 In 1928, he earned a scholarship to Harvard University, where he received his master's degree.
-One year later, he began his doctoral thesis on the role of American missionaries in Bulgaria and their impact on the process of the Bulgarian National Revival.
-From 1931 to 1934, Clarke worked in the Bulgarian archives and libraries, visiting numerous settlements related to his research.
+A year later, he started working on his doctoral dissertation on the role of American missionaries in Bulgaria and their impact on the process of the Bulgarian National Revival under the guidance of American historian William L. Langer.
+From 1931 to 1934, Clarke worked in British and Bulgarian archives and libraries, visiting settlements related to his research.
+He received assistance from Bulgarian scholars, such as Vasil Zlatarski, Aleksandar Teodorov-Balan, Yordan Ivanov, Petar Nikov, and Mihail Arnaudov.
+Clarke received his PhD in 1938 with the dissertation Bible Societies, American Missionaries and the National Revival of Bulgaria from Harvard.
+After receiving his PhD, Clarke worked as a history assistant at Harvard University in Massachusetts Technological Institute, before working as a lecturer of history and political science at Idaho College in 1939.
 In 1946, he was a press and culture attaché at the US Embassy in Sofia.
 From 1951 to 1954, he was professor of history at Indiana University, where he became the founder and director of the first Institute for Eastern European Studies.
-From 1954 to 1976, when he retired, he was affiliated with the University of Pittsburgh, one of the centers of Eastern European studies in the United States.
-After retirement, Clarke was a consultant to Duquesne University.
+From 1954 to 1976, when he retired, he was affiliated with the University of Pittsburgh.
+After retirement, Clarke was a consultant to Duquesne University, where he stored his library consisting of maps, posters, ethnographic materials, personal papers, and around 16,000 volumes.
+He was a founder of the Bulgarian Studies Association and the Mac Gahan American-Bulgarian Foundation, where he served as an executive officer.
+Clarke was the first president of the former, serving from 1979 to 1982.
+Clarke also was a member of the American Historical Association, American Association for the Progress of Slavic Studies, American Association for Southeast European Studies, etc.